geoffleyland/argcheck/README.md

     If neither number contains a decimal point or an `e` or `E` (as in `10e-3`), it's assumed you also want an integer
   * Names of functions in an internal table you can't change yet.
-    So far the only function is `integer`
+    So far the only function in the table is `integer`
   * If none of the above, and the value is table, argcheck will try to match the table's metatable to the constraint:
     + if the metatable has a `__type` field that matches the constraint